jburks/commander-x16-cartridges/README.md

 As noted above, the top `ROMB` bits are used for chip selects and thus each ROM does not actually see those.
 Using bigger or smaller RAM or ROM chips would change how this works.

+## Why 4-Layer and All the Ground VIAs?

+Folks looking at the PCBs may wonder why the need for a 4-layer board and all those ground VIAs?
+While it may not be strictly necessary at the 8 MHz speed the X16 runs at, timings can be tricky and the parallel bus can add some complexity.
+The 4-layer board allows using 2 dedicated ground planes in an effort to avoid noise.
+Likewise the ground vias are so that signals traveling from the top to the bottom layer have a ground return close by to minimize the return travel to the nearest ground (and the nearest ground plane to the signal).

+[This](https://www.youtube.com/watch?v=XD1jqFaA-uI) video explains things well.

+While the 4-layer PCB adds a bit of cost (how much depends on the fab shop being used), it simplifies ground wire routing and lowers noise.
+Since the fab shop used for making test PCBs does not charge extra for more vias, the extra vias add zero cost while further lowering noise.

 ## Bill of Materials

 You can find the BOM in a LibreOffice .ODS formatted spreadsheet within the subdirectory